KXXR: 1960–1988: WAYL

-1988–1993: WAYL-FM becomes KLXK, then 93X
+1988–1992: WAYL-FM becomes KLXK

 In July 1988, due to the aging demographics of the beautiful music format (and despite high ratings), WAYL became classic hits KLXK, with the beautiful music format moving to 980 AM.
 KLXK was clearly influenced by another young station, WKLH in Milwaukee, which had recently adopted a similar format.
 KLXK enjoyed modest success, but rival KQRS-FM had retooled their format to include a large amount of classic rock product, and also had the top-rated morning show in the market.

+1992-1994: "93X"

 KLXK eventually decided to attack KQRS from another front.
 On January 28, 1992, 93.7 flipped to hard rock with the call sign KRXX ("93X").
 Their co-owned AM station had earlier flipped to a similar hard rock format as KMZZ, initially airing the syndicated Z-Rock network for a time before briefly switching to a locally-based automated heavy metal format ("Mega Rock 980") and finally simulcasting 93X by 1993.